google/go-cloud/docs/design.md

 This has a number of benefits:

 -  The user-facing type can perform higher level logic without making the interface complex to implement.
-In the blob example, the user-facing type can have a `NewReader` method that is guaranteed to act the same, regardless of underlying implementation, without requiring conformance testing.
+In the blob example, the user-facing type's `NewWriter` method can do the content type detection and then pass the final result to the driver type.
 -  Methods can be added to the user-facing type without breaking compatibility.
+   Contrast with adding methods to an interface, which is a breaking change.
 -  As new operations on the driver are added as new optional interfaces, the user-facing type can hide the need for type-assertions from the user.